Tanis Half-Elven: Early life

 The orphaned Tanis was taken in by his mother's husband's brother, the elf king, Solostaran.
 Solostaran raised Tanis alongside his own children, Porthios, Gilthanas and Laurana Kanan, Tanis felt isolated growing up as a half-human amongst the elves and was only really close to Gilthanas and Laurana, Tanis became romantically involved with Laurana who gave him a promise ring that pledged her to marry him, when Laurana's family discovered how serious Laurana's infatuation with Tanis had become they angrily confronted him as they did not consider a bastard half-elf a suitable match for an elven princess.
 This fight led to the end of the friendship between Tanis and Gilthanas, as Tanis decided to leave Qualinost.

 Tanis traveled to the nearby town of Solace where he began to work for the dwarven metalsmith Flint Fireforge.
 Tanis had met Flint years earlier when the dwarf had come to Qualinost to craft items for Solostaran and the two had developed a friendship.

 Tanis met Tasslehoff Burrfoot (Tas) when the light-fingered kender tried to steal one of Flint's bracelets.
 Tanis kept Flint from killing Tas and soon Tas was an inseparable companion.

 Tanis met Kitiara when he believed he was going to her rescue as she fought a band of hobgoblins, only to find she was toying with her assailants.
 There was an immediate attraction between the two and Tanis was soon involved in a romantic relationship with the fiery human woman.
-Tanis did this despite the fact that Laurana still believed Tanis and her were engaged to be married.
+Tanis did this despite the fact that Laurana still believed she and Tanis were engaged to be married.

 Through Kitiara, Tanis met her two half-brothers, Raistlin and Caramon Majere, and their friend, Sturm Brightblade.
 Together these seven (Tanis, Flint, Tas, Kitiara, Raistlin, Caramon and Sturm) formed a group known as the Innfellows and they adventured together for many years before finally separating for five years to go in search of evidence of the old gods of Krynn.